A Fixed Penalty Notice is an 'on the spot' financial penalty for committing offences such as:

 It is not possible to place

-Wrong, litter includes not only cigarette butts but chewing gum also.
+Wrong, litter includes not only cigarette butts, chewing gum and urinating and spitting in a public space.
 In many

-Our anti-litter campaign has been continual in recent years.
+Our anti-litter campaign has existed for many decades.
 Organisations like the Keep Britain Tidy Group also do an excellent job in helping us get the anti-littering message over.
 Of

 The offence relates to the dropping, throwing or depositing of litter and leaving it.
 So whether or not you subsequently volunteer to pick up your litter afterwards you have committed an offence and will be issued with a Fixed Penalty Notice.